Skip to main content

 4

 After creation, visit the Configuration tab to retrieve your OAuth client ID and OAuth client secret.
 The client ID identifies your connection to Notion during the OAuth flow, and the client secret proves your connection is who it claims to be.
-You’ll need both when your server exchanges the authorization code for an access token.
+Both are required when your server exchanges the authorization code for an access token.
 See the Authorization guide for the full implementation.

-Marketplace listing details (such as descriptions, categories, and images) are managed separately through the Listings section of the Creator dashboard.
+Marketplace listing details (such as descriptions, categories, and images) are managed separately through the Listings section.
 See List on the Marketplace for details.

 Next steps